michael-lundie/viewqueue2/README.md

 # Viewcue
-Udacity Android Developer Movie Stage 1 App
+Udacity Android Developer Movie Stage 2 App

 # Editing the API Key
 This application requires the use of an API key from [The Movie Database](https://www.themoviedb.org/).
-Please add your API key in one of two ways:
+Please add your own API key in your local gradle.properties file located in the application root.

-  - Edit the 'Strings.xml' file and insert your API key into the blank string field (labelled).

-  -alternatively
-  - Upon running the application for the first time with no API key, you will be automatically taken to the app preferences.
-Please insert your API key in the labelled field.
+# Project Notes
+A first attempt at several things, most noteably in using injection, LiveData and following MVVM app architecture - biting of far more than one could chew in the process - but eventually learning a lot.
+Incredibly enjoyable and challenging process.

+# Notable
+Offline access gained through the combination of a ROOM database (initially using 'one true source' methodology) and utilising Picasso image caching features.

+# Future Intentions
+I intend to return to this project to more fully utilise Dagger injection.